alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * The fields for Type 1 and Type 2 were removed, they're calculated based on the pokemon species (Gen I also did this so those fields were essentially useless).
 * Box level was also removed (it was also useless).

-* Most of the remaining fields are the same as in Gen I, so'll just mention the differences:
+* Most of the remaining fields are the same as in Gen I, so i'll just mention the differences:
   * Id Number: It's now the pokedex index of this pokemon (instead of a hidden ID).
     * **Hybrid pokemon cannot be traded** (when this value differs from the one in the [Pokemon Id List](#pokemon-id-list-eggs), then the pokemon is regarded as an [unstable hybrid pokemon](https://bulbapedia.bulbagarden.net/wiki/Unstable_hybrid_Pok%C3%A9mon).
 Eggs are the exception (when the id in the list is 0xFD then this pokemon is an egg).
     * Games have a specific check for these fields, if it fails then it informs that the pokemon is **abnormal** and can't be traded.
   * Held Item Id: The item which the current pokemon is holding, most of them can be found here: [Bulbapedia -> List of items by index number](https://bulbapedia.bulbagarden.net/wiki/List_of_items_by_index_number_(Generation_II)).
     * Some invalid items are converted into valid ones (hardcoded rules, most of those ids correspond to common catch rates in Gen I).
     * More information can be found on [The Cutting Room Floor -> Pokemon Gold & Silver -> Items](https://tcrf.net/Development:Pok%C3%A9mon_Gold_and_Silver/Items) and [Glitch City -> Obtaining arbitrary items in G/S/C through Time Capsule](https://archives.glitchcity.info/forums/board-108/thread-6719/page-0.html)
-    * This is the list of convertion rules:
+    * This is the list of conversion rules:

     <div align="center">